-As from the 1st April 2018 there will be a requirement for any properties rented out in the private rented sector to normally have a minimum energy performance rating of E on an Energy Performance Certificate (EPC).
-The regulations will come into force for new lets and renewals of tenancies with effect from 1st April 2018 and for all existing tenancies on 1st April 2020.
+With effect from 1 April 2018, it is a requirement for all properties rented out in the private rental sector to normally have a minimum energy performance rating of E on an Energy Performance Certificate (EPC).
+The regulations came into force for new lets and renewals of tenancies with effect from 1 April 2018 and will come into effect for all existing tenancies on 1 April 2020.
 It will be unlawful to rent a property which breaches the requirement for a minimum E rating, unless there is an applicable exemption.
 A civil penalty of up to £4,000 will be imposed for breaches.
-This guidance summarizes the regulations.
-There are separate regulations effective from 1st April 2016 under which a tenant can apply for consent to carry out energy efficiency improvements in privately rented properties.
-For most landlords this will mean that they will no longer be able to rent out a property with a rating of F or G after April 1st 2018.
+This guidance summarises the regulations.
+There are separate regulations effective from 1 April 2016 under which a tenant can apply for consent to carry out energy efficiency improvements in privately rented properties.
+For most landlords this will mean that they will no longer be able to rent out a property with a rating of F or G after 1 April 2018.
 However, there are several nuances and exceptions and we can provide you with a full guide explaining these in full.

 Stamp Duty Land Tax